ayazvaliev/Guidence-Gradient-Sampling/README.md

 <pre> pip install -r requirements.txt</pre>

-You can run following script in root directory of the repository to train V-target Stable diffusion model from scratch:
+You can run following script in root directory of the repository to train V-target diffusion model from scratch:

 <pre> python train_from_scratch.py --download_dataset --do_eval --do_logging --save_model_dir -d [TRAINING DATASET DIR PATH]</pre>